Audio Upgrade Guide, Part 7: Separation Anxiety

 And finally, the part that can really really make things complicated: Many car audio enthusiasts who decided to dive right into an active setup without doing their research first ended up with a stereo system that sounded way worse than it did in a passive setup.
 This is because they had no idea how to properly use all of these granular controls to correctly get everything set right!
 They assumed they could just switch to active and their system will automagically sound better!
 This is not the case.

 Going active isn’t a new concept in car audio, but it is an advanced one.
 If you decide that you want to go beyond a simple passive component system and feel like taking on the challenge of extra fine-tuning to get your audio system sounding as good as it can be, then going active will definitely give you the means to improve the sound even more – but you have to dedicate the time to learn how to properly use all of these granular controls to correctly get everything set right.
 I mean, what’s the use of having all of these extra adjustments if you have no idea how to use them?
 What crossover point do you use?
 High pass, low pass, or bandpass?
 What about frequency slope?
 Speaker phase?
 What?
-You can easily spend hours and hours fiddling with an active audio system, due to the sheer amount of adjustability you gained by going active.
+You can easily spend hours and hours fiddling with an active audio system, due to the sheer amount of adjustability you gain by going active.
 In the early days of car audio, this used to mean renting real-time analyzers and computing time differences with a calculator and so on and so on – lots of labor-intensive tuning.

 However lucky for us, these days we are blessed with readily available, incredibly high-tech devices known as DSPs… which we’ll learn about in part 8.